A mother and daughter happily preparing fresh vegetables in a bright, modern kitchen filled with natural light and vibrant produce.

 Affective respiratory crisis

 An affective respiratory crisis is also linked to sideropenia.
 The emotional component certainly initiates a sequence of events which leads to severe hypoxia, loss of consciousness and occasionally convulsions.
 Anaemia certainly contributes to a reduction in oxygenation and facilitates the cascades of further processes.
-Holowatch analysed haemoglobin levels and compared a group of 160 children suffering from affective respiratory crises (aged 3 months to 3 years) with a group of 192 children suffering from febrile convulsions and a group of 572 children hospitalised for other reasons.
+Holowatch studied hemoglobin levels in children.
+They compared 160 children with respiratory crises, aged 3 months to 3 years, to 192 children with febrile convulsions.
+They also compared these groups to 572 children who were hospitalized for other reasons.
 Haemoglobin levels lower than 79 g/l were found among 23.5% of children with affective respiratory crises, 2.6% of children with febrile convulsions and 6.9% of children hospitalised on other grounds (63).

 Boon attempted to determine whether iron therapy reduces the frequency of affective respiratory crises.
 He found it to be useful (NNT=2) and concluded that improvement is more likely to occur among children suffering from iron-deficiency anaemia (64).